javascript-tutorial/en.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 If we'd like to apply them, then we can use `Object.entries` followed by `Object.fromEntries`:

 1. Use `Object.entries(obj)` to get an array of key/value pairs from `obj`.
-2. Use array methods on that array, e.g. `map`, to transform key/value pairs.
+2. Use array methods on that array, e.g. `map`, to transform these key/value pairs.
 3. Use `Object.fromEntries(array)` on the resulting array to turn it back into an object.

 For example, we have an object with prices, and would like to double them: